AinaSautbekova/AinaSautbekova/README.md

 ### Hi there 👋 my name is Aina Sautbekova, I am a Software QA Automation Engineer
 ### About me
 - :telescope: I’m working as a QA Software Engineer with different Languages(Python,JavaScript,SQL,HTML),services and programs.
-- 🌱 I’m  engaged in self-education, learning programming languages, and improving my knowledge base in Automation testing.
+- 🌱 Currently engaged in self-education, learning programming languages, and improving my knowledge base in Automation testing.
 - 📑 Hands-on experience in the preparation of Test Cases, Test Reports, and Requirement Traceability Matrix.
 - 🍎 Extensive knowledge in understanding Business Requirements Document, Functional Requirements Document, and Software Requirement Specifications.
 - :mailbox:How to find me:<div id="badges">